2 Simple Strategies for Trading with the Tick Index

 What is the Tick Index?

-How to Use the Tick Index When Day Trading
+How to Use Tick Trading Strategies When Day Trading

 If you take a look at the below chart, it will look like a bunch of noise.
 However, this notice represents extreme extreme buying and selling activity.
 That extreme buying and selling displayed by the tick warrants caution or even a reversal in the opposite direction.